-Today, maternal mortality is prioritized under UN Sustainable Development Goal 3.1, which calls for a global reduction in the maternal mortality ratio to fewer than 70 deaths per 100,000 live births by 2030.
+Today, maternal mortality is prioritized under UN Sustainable Development Goal (SDG) 3, which calls for a global reduction in the maternal mortality ratio to fewer than 70 deaths per 100,000 live births by 2030.

 Although there has been impressive progress and we have much to be proud of, we also have more work left to do.

-MSD for Mothers is our company’s 10-year, $500 million global initiative to create a world where no woman dies giving life.
+MSD for Mothers is our company’s $500 million global initiative to create a world where no woman dies giving life.
 Contributing our scientific and business expertise, as well as our financial resources, we are working to ensure that women have access to two of the most powerful means to end preventable maternal deaths: quality maternity care and modern contraception.
-It is estimated that meeting women’s needs in these two areas would reduce maternal deaths by 73 percent from 2017 levels.1
+It is estimated that meeting women’s needs in these two areas would reduce maternal deaths by more than 70 percent.1

-Over the past six years, MSD for Mothers has reached more than 6 million women in over 30 countries around the world, contributing to the global effort to save women’s lives, strengthen health systems and meet the United Nations’ Sustainable Development Goals.
+MSD for Mothers has reached more than 9 million women in 48 countries around the world since 2011, furthering the global effort to save women’s lives, strengthen health systems and meet the SDGs.

 - Empower women to make informed choices about contraceptives and the quality care they need for a healthy pregnancy and safe childbirth